fcarvalhos/masters/README.md

 # Masters

-<h2>This repository contains the codes in Python 3.6.5 and R languages related to development of my masters' project.</h2>
+**This repository contains the codes in Python 3.6.5 and R languages related to development of my masters' project.**

 The project consists in an data-driven evaluation of the problem solving strategy, tinkering, employed by undergraduate students in an introductory university course.
 Using Educational Data Mining this project aims to identify different students' tinkering levels and to assess how these strategies impact in the students' final marks.

 The folders in this repository have the following content: